 Health of Distributed Splunk Deployment Distributed × splunkd Search Scheduler Search Lag Searches Delayed Searches Skipped In 1 How to interpret this health report: This health report displays information from the /heal three potential states for a feature: Green: The feature is functioning properly.
-Yellow: The feature is experiencing a proble automatically improve, or it might worsen over three results and is near your deployment.
+Yellow: The feature is experiencing a proble automatically improve, or it might worsen over the Red: The feature has severe issues and is ne your deployment.
 For details, see Root Cause.
-Grey: Health report is disabled or snoozed for the immanage red and yellow threshold values for the immanager to the immanager to the information on this health report, see Learn m.
+Grey: Health report is disabled or snoozed for Manager 12 For more information on this health report, see Learn th/splunkd/deta m.
 The feature's ne.
-For details, s egatively impacti or the feature.
-Idividual feature s status might see Root Cause. ing the functiona lity of
+For details, s egatively impact or the feature. dividual feature more [2] ils endpoint.
+The s status might see Root Cause. ing the functiona s, go to Health R lity of